Question: What is ICC's position on internet security?

 secure.
 ICC takes great care in protecting financial information.

-See help privacy for more information.
+See "help privacy" for more information.
 In almost ten years of

 service, no member has ever lost a penny of their money because of